Nonparametric Analysis of Random Utility Models: Analysis of Population Level Problem

 \subsection{Computing A}

-We next elaborate how to compute $A$ from a vector of prices $ (p_{1},...,p_{J})$.
-For ease of exposition, we assume that intersection patches can be dropped.
-We add remarks on generalization along the way.
-We split the problem into two subproblems, namely checking whether a "candidate" vector $a$ is the representation of a rationalizable demand system ($a$ is then called \textit{rationalizable} below) and finding all such vectors.
+It should be clear now (and we formally show below) that the size of $A$, hence the cost of computing it, may escalate rapidly as examples get more complicated.
+We next elaborate how to compute $A$ from a vector of prices $(p_{1},...,p_{J})$.
+For ease of exposition, we drop intersection patches (thus SARP=GARP) and add remarks on generalization along the way.
+We split the problem into two subproblems, namely checking whether a binary ``candidate" vector $a$ is in fact a column of $A$ and finding all such vectors.